OmarMiniesy/Walkthroughs/Portswigger/CSRF/Lab 2.md

 ![](./screenshots/lab2-5.png)

-> This request shows that there is a csrf vulnerability as there is an action we can exploit, use session cookies to identify users, and no hidden parameters that are hard to guess (csrf token).
+This request shows that there is a CSRF vulnerability as there is an action we can exploit, use session cookies to identify users, and no hidden parameters that are hard to guess (CSRF token).

-> Creating the HTMl payload similar to [[Portswigger/CSRF/Lab 1|Lab 1]]:
+- Creating the HTML payload similar to [[Portswigger/CSRF/Lab 1|Lab 1]]:
 ``` HTMl
 <html>
 	<body>